 What is EmployABILITY?

-EmployABILITY is the ability to create and sustain meaningful work across the career lifespan.
-It is a continual developmental process that students need to learn before they graduate.
+EmployABILITY is the ability to create and sustain meaningful work across the career lifespan (Bennett, 2017).
+Students nee to learn how to manage this aspect of their work and learning before they graduate.

 What is the Developing EmployABILITY initiative?

-The Developing EmployABILITY Initiative is a collaboration involving over 20 higher education institutions and over 400 scholars internationally.
+The Developing EmployABILITY Initiative engages with 25 higher education institutions and more than 1,000 scholars internationally.
 The Initiative is led by Professor Dawn Bennett at Curtin University in Western Australia.
-New collaborators are always welcome.
+The Initiative welcomes new members including researchers, educators, careers and equity practitioners and policy makers.

 What is employABILITY thinking?

 EmployABILITY thinking engages students as partners in their development.
-As a cognitive approach, employability thinking aligns employability with both the purpose of higher education and the future of work.
+As a metacognitive approach to employability or career development learning, the approach aligns employability with both the purpose of higher education and the future of work.

 - Engages students in their cognitive and social development as capable and informed individuals, professionals and social citizens; and